sftwnd/crayfish-alarms/README.md

 ```

 #### method [packable](./crayfish-alarms-timerange/src/main/java/com/github/sftwnd/crayfish/alarms/timerange/ITimeRangeFactory.java#L106-L119)
-This method allows you to create a TimeRangeConfig described the TimeRange that takes [ExpectedPackage&lt;M,T extends TemporalAccessor&gt;](https://github.com/sftwnd/crayfish-common-expectation/blob/crayfish-common-expectation-1.0.0/src/main/java/com/github/sftwnd/crayfish/common/expectation/ExpectedPackage.java) as input elements, and the element contained in the specified package as result elements.
+This method allows you to create a ITimeRangeFactory described the TimeRange that takes [ExpectedPackage&lt;M,T extends TemporalAccessor&gt;](https://github.com/sftwnd/crayfish-common-expectation/blob/crayfish-common-expectation-1.0.0/src/main/java/com/github/sftwnd/crayfish/common/expectation/ExpectedPackage.java) as input elements, and the element contained in the specified package as result elements.
 In this case, the **expectation** and **extractor** parameters are missing

 ```java